 Use care to avoid allowing untreated water (such as that on the lid of a pot, your hands or the lid to a jar) from contaminating your newly purified water.
 It only takes a microscopic amount of bacteria or protozoa to sicken you, and many times this amount lurk in each drop of water.

-Never pass up a chance to collect rainwater, which is – by survival standards — safe to drink as long as it hasn’t touched anything.
+Never pass up a chance to collect rainwater.
+Rainwater is – by survival standards – safe to drink as long as it hasn’t touched anything.
 This includes not only leaves and other vegetation, which may be contaminated with animal feces and the pathogens contained therein, but the sides of your collecting vessel or your hands.

-In a way, being in a survival situation that requires you to feed yourself is a good problem to have: It means that you’ve managed to obtain adequate oxygen, protection from the elements and water for at least a few days.
+In a way, being in a survival situation that requires you to feed yourself is a good problem to have.
+It means that you’ve managed to meet the first three levels of the survival hierarchy for at least a few days.

-Forage for what you can, and concentrate on finding widespread items that do not require a lot of energy expenditure to collect.
-Things like acorns, blackberries and grapes can be found in most eastern forests, and western landscapes usually offer pinyon pine nuts and prickly pear cactus; any of which can help you sustain yourself during difficult times.
+Forage for what you can, but concentrate on finding widespread items that require little energy expenditure to collect.
+Things like acorns, blackberries and grapes you can find in most eastern forests.
+Western landscapes usually offer pinyon pine nuts and prickly pear cactus.
+Any of these can help you sustain yourself during difficult times.

 If you think you are going to be stranded in the wild for a length of time, try to set a variety of traps or snares so that you can collect food while you rest.
-Simple figure-four traps can help you catch a variety of rodents and small mammals, although squirrel snares are also effective if placed in appropriate locations.
+Simple figure-four traps can help you catch a variety of rodents and small mammals.
+Squirrel snares are also effective if placed in appropriate locations.

-Fish baskets are deceptively simple, yet efficient tools for catching small fish and aquatic crustaceans.
-For the uninitiated, fish baskets take a variety of forms, but most are essentially a woven vessel that is made by connecting two funnels – picture a basket with a “pinched” neck – with a piece of bait inside.
+Fish baskets are deceptively simple, yet efficient, tools for catching small fish and aquatic crustaceans.
+For the uninitiated, fish baskets take a variety of forms.
+Most are essentially a woven vessel with bait inside that is made by connecting two funnels.
+Picture a basket with a “pinched” neck.
 Although it doesn’t look like much, fish baskets are highly effective.

-For whatever reason, fish are not very good at finding their way back out of the belly of the basket, after swimming inside.
-Sure, one or two may, but you can bet on keeping the bulk of the fish that enter the basic.
-But instead of worrying about the handful of fish you may miss, focus on luring the most fish into your basket.
+For whatever reason, fish are not very good at finding their way out of the basket after swimming inside.
+Sure, one or two may, but you can bet on keeping the bulk of the fish that enter.
+Instead of worrying about the handful of fish you may miss, focus on luring the most fish into your basket.
 Experiment with different baits and placements until you hit upon a winning combination.

 Learn the edible plants of any region in which you’ll be traveling.
-You don’t have to become an amateur botanist, but it only takes a few minutes to familiarize yourself with the basic staples of the region.
-For example, it’d be a good idea to learn the myriad sources of food pines provide and the best ways to treat acorns if your traveling through the eastern forests.
-Alternatively, you should probably know how to identify a prickly pear cactus and how to prepare a tarantula for roasting, should your travels take you through the American Southwest.
+You don’t have to become an amateur botanist.
+It takes only a few minutes to familiarize yourself with the basic staples of the region.
+For example, it’d be a good idea to learn the myriad sources of food pines provide and the best ways to treat acorns if you’re traveling through the eastern forests.
+Alternatively, you should probably know how to identify a prickly pear cactus and how to prepare a tarantula for roasting should your travels take you through the American Southwest.

 Final Thoughts